I once treated my hiring of freelancers as a monumental task to be used in cases of extreme emergency.

 I am empowered, not limited by hiring freelancers to do the work of my company.

-Thoughts I’ve experienced when hiring freelancers include:
+Negative thoughts I’ve experienced when hiring freelancers include:

-- Freelancers’ll be too expensive.
+- Freelancers will be too expensive.

 - My customers won’t approve of me hiring others